jiyasaraf/DocuMind/README.md

-# DocuMind- Your document AI 📚
+# DocuMind- Your Doc AI 📚

 ## Overview